lhaeffele/edufw/README.md

 The goal of this project is to create a firewall that is easy to install, to upgrade with a centralized management.
-The unusual part is that apart from the first installation, everything will be done from the edufw-server and nothing locally. edufw is built with buildroot
+The unusual part is that apart from the first installation, everything will be done from the edufw-server and nothing locally.

+Edufw is built with buildroot.

 ## Installation
-To install edufw :
+To install edufw:
 - download the iso image
 - burn it on a cdrom or write it on a usb stick with dd ("dd if=edifw-version.iso of=/dev/sdb" on linux).
 Be carefull with this part to avoid destroying a disk of your computer instead of the usb stick
 - boot the firewall on this image